davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

   data
 - Controller classes should be annotated with `@Validated` to enable request validation
 - Request objects in method parameters should be annotated with `@Valid` to enable request validation
-- Controller ensures a [Principal](../src/main/java/deviceet/common/model/operator/Principal.java) is fetched/created
+- Controller ensures an [Operator](../src/main/java/deviceet/common/model/operator/Operator.java) is fetched/created
   from the reqeust and passed to CommandService or QueryService
 - Controller should follow REST principles on naming URLs and choosing HTTP methods